-In ‘Jamaica Inn’ I can’t help but love Mary Yellan and the way she stands up against her Uncle Joss is frankly amazing, I’d never dare say the things she says to him.
-Rebecca in ‘Rebecca’ also sounds like a feisty, feminist character and I sometimes wonder if the book would be more interesting if it was from her point of view.
+In ‘Jamaica Inn’ I can’t help but love Mary Yellan and the way she stands up against her Uncle Joss.
+Rebecca also sounds like a feisty, feminist character- and I sometimes wonder if the book would be more interesting if it looked at her character journey.

 5. Her characterisation

-In all of her novels Du Maurier’s characters go through certain experiences that certainly change or challenge them, with ‘Jamaica Inn‘ and ‘Frenchman’s Creek’ challenging the female protagonists morals, and ‘My Cousin Rachel’ encouraging contradictions in the mind of the main character.
+In all of her novels Du Maurier’s characters go through certain experiences that certainly change or challenge them, with ‘Jamaica Inn‘ and ‘Frenchman’s Creek’ challenging the female protagonists’ morals, for example.